-3. Add the wine and stock, stirring to remove any browned particles.
+- Add the wine and stock, stirring to remove any browned particles.
 Add the bay leaf, salt and pepper.
-Return the beef, cover and bring to a simmer on top of the stove.
+Return the beef, cover and bring to a simmer on the stovetop.

-4. Place in a 350-degree oven or simmer over a low heat, turning occasionally, until fork tender (2½ to 3½ hours).
+- Place in a 350°F oven or simmer over a low heat, turning occasionally, until fork tender (2½ to 3½ hours).
 (The roast may be prepared up to this point up to 2 days in advance, cooled, covered and stored in the refrigerator before reheating.)

 Dinsztelt Marhahus (Hungarian Pot Roast): Reduce the stock to 1¼ cups and add ¾ cup tomato juice.
 Serve with potato dumplings or egg noodles.